droliva10/AWS_Cloud_Project/README.md

 There will be multiple checks enter Yes "Y" and hit enter.
 When you get to Administrator password, enter the the decrypted password user used to first sign into the server.
 A dialog box will open after the script runs, with default packages selected.
 You can add or remove packages here, in most case default is probably fine.
 When done click "OK" to begin installation.
-The system will reboot multiple times, relog after disconnection.
+The system will reboot multiple times, relogin after disconnection.

-5. After flare installation, open failed packages folder, and verify all the important packages were successfully installed.
+5. After flarevm installation, open failed packages folder, and verify all the important packages were successfully installed.

  ## Section Four
 Creating a AMI

 1. Return to the AWS console and stop the instance.
-While instance is stil selected, click Actions drop down then select Images and templates, and click "Create image"
+While instance is stil selected, click Actions drop down then select Images and templates, and click "Create image".

 ![Capture7](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/04c2cba2-c770-4716-90e7-e8be4141f667)